AliAlkadhim/PDF_Uncertainty/README.md

 # Docker image for xFitter-master and this repository
 xFitter has a huge number of dependencies (ROOT, Blas/lapack, QCDNUM, APFEL, FASTNLO, etc.) and xFitter-master has even more dependencies (such as yaml, cmake, etc.), and they all need to be installed locally, which could be a huge problem when a user is using a different architecture or environment.
-For this reason we have made an xFitter Docker image uses Ubuntu20.04 with xFitter and its dependencies installed
+For this reason we have made an xFitter Docker image uses Ubuntu 20.04 with xFitter and its dependencies installed.
+This was done with the help of conda environments (see https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) and ROOT on conda-forge (https://anaconda.org/conda-forge/root/).